gwen001/github-subdomains/README.md

 Usage of github-subdomains:
   -d string
     	domain you are looking for (required)
-  -e	also look for <dummy>example.com
+  -e	extended mode, also look for <dummy>example.com -o string
-  -o string
     	output file, default: <domain>.txt
   -raw